Effects of lower floating-point precision on scale-resolving numerical simulations of turbulence: Floating-point numbers

 where $\mathbf{v}$ is the velocity field, $p$ the pressure, $\mathbf{F}$ an external forcing and $Re = U/\nu L$ is the Reynolds number defined for some suitable characteristic velocity $U$ and length scale $L$ and the kinematic viscosity of the fluid $\nu$.
 As can be seen, the choice of non-dimensionalization and the $Re$ number immediately provides a connection between the strength of the different terms of the equations.
 Taking the extreme case when for example $\frac{1}{Re} < \varepsilon$, the time integration of the system would be significantly affected by numerical round-off.

-If we consider $\mathbf{u}^i$ to be the state of the flow at time step $i$ and time $i\Delta t$.
-It is a discretized vector of length $n$ $\mathbf{u} \in FP^{n}$ where $FP$ is the set of floating point numbers possible to be represented for a floating-point format FP.
+If we consider $\mathbf{u}^i$ to be the state of the flow at time step $i$ and time $i\Delta t$, it is a discretized vector of length $n$, $\mathbf{u} \in FP^{n}$, where $FP$ is the set of floating point numbers possible to be represented for a floating-point format FP.
 The total simulation up to time $i\Delta t $ can then be described as the set of realizations of the flow $\mathbf{U} = \{u^0,\ldots,u^i\}$, where $\mathbf{U}$ is constructed through some map from state $\mathbf{u}^i$ to $\mathbf{u}^{i+1}$

-In this investigation we make an attempt to see how $f$, which is described by the numerical method, is affected, regardless of and the elements in $\mathbf{u}$ are not the focus, but rather how different terms in the Navier-Stokes equations and the state vector $\mathbf{u}$ are affected by lower floating point precision.
-This view of a numerical simulation holds for any numerical discretization of the flow.
-Evaluating different numerical methods such as finite volume, finite elements or similar would in this model equal the choice of the element in the state vector and how the map $f$ is computed.
+In this investigation we make an attempt to see the impact of floating point precision on different terms in the governing equations and how this affects the final discretized system $f$ and its behavior across numerical methods irrespective of their state representation $\mathbf{u}$. \revd{ how $f$, which is described by the numerical method, is affected, and the elements in $\mathbf{u}$ are not the focus, but rather how different terms in the Navier-Stokes equations and the state vector $\mathbf{u}$ are affected by lower floating point precision.} This view of a numerical simulation holds for any numerical discretization of the flow.
+Evaluating different numerical methods, such as finite volume, finite elements, or similar, would in this model equal the choice of the element in the state vector and how the map $f$ is computed.